drifter-handbook/Concept-7/Concept7/Assets/Scripts/StageDirector/stagedirector.md

 Everything is YAML

 ### TODO
-1. Pause
-2. Ellipse
+1. Ellipse
-3. Rotate
+2. Rotate
-4. Linked shots
+3. Linked shots

 Move command should take a list of "destinations" which include x/y/dir/dist/spd/abs/rel/reldir/controlpts.
 Then, they are connected using a bezier curve, which the actor then follows.